 Image Number: RC00169

-At The Grove, Reinette taught art lessons, dancing classes and courses in poetry to local Tallahassee residents.
-Like her mother, Reinette opened the home to travelers, operating The Grove as a hotel and boarding house from the early 1900s through the Great Depression.
+Reinette taught art lessons, dancing classes, and courses in poetry to local Tallahassee residents at The Grove.
+Like her grandmother, Reinette opened the home to travelers, operating The Grove as a hotel and boarding house from the early 1900s through the Great Depression.

 Image Number: N045439

-Family members such as Mary Call Darby continued to visit The Grove, spending time during their childhoods at their ancestral home.
+Family members such as Mary Call Darby (later Collins) continued to visit The Grove and spend time at their ancestral home.

 Image Number: N042309